IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_website.md

   * Include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your thesis.
   * If you do not do anything for the week, write **I did not work on my thesis this week.**

+* *An About Page*
+  * The “elevator pitch” / Thesis Statement
+  * A link to your pre-thesis site
+  * A link to a pdf of your pre-thesis defense presentation
+  * Documentation of your prototype from pre-thesis

 * *Sourced & Annotated Research / Reference / Inspiration*
   * Sourced means where did you get this from? if it is a website, provide a link.
 If it is a book, provide a bibliography.
 If it is an image, where did you get it from?
 If it is a quote, who said it or who did you poll or interview?
   * Annotated means with notes.
 You don’t have to write a novel.
 1 to 2 thoughtful, contextual sentences is more than enough.
 So, “This was inspirational,” would not be a good note as it provides no context for your thesis.
 However, “This book discusses how nostalgia is a useless emotion because nostalgia is based on the past.
 This point of view is antithetical to my thesis because I’m trying to demonstrate how the sentimentality of nostalgia is valuable to the human experience.” is a viable note.)